Oppenheimer1/python_website_blocker/README.md

-## A Website Blocker application that blocks the websites you put on a restricted listed during normal business hours.
-Built with Python.
+## A Website Blocker application built with Python that blocks the websites you put on a restricted listed during normal business hours.